schnubor/php-boilerplate/README.md

 ### Create new pages

-To create a new page create a new folder in the root directory and name it like the URL is supposed to be (e.g. for example.com/about name it `account`).
+To create a new page create a new folder in the root directory and name it like the URL is supposed to be (e.g. for example.com/about name it `about`).

 Create a new `index.php` within that directory: